scootzie/SYHDAnalytics/README.md

 # SYHDAnalytics
-Analytics Repo for the Cultivator app
+Analytics Repo for Cultivator.
+[Check out the Cultivator App!](https://cultivatorapp.com/)

 **1) DETERMINE PROBLEM TO SOLVE FOR:**